fralik/Duorem/README.md

 Screenshots
 -----------

 You can find app screenshots in `screenshots` folder.
-Here is the main screen screen:
+Here is the main screen:
 ![Main screen](screenshots/main_screen_web.png "Main screen")

 Build